lyc102/ifem/docs/_mesh/sc.md

 The orientation of a triangle is either positive or negative.
 The orientation of an edge is given by a tangential or normal vector.
 A normal vector is obtained by rotate a given tangential vector by 90 degree clockwise.
-For example, when edges are given counter clockwise orientation, the corresponding normal vector is the outwards normal vector.
+For example, when edges are given counter-clockwise orientation, the corresponding normal vector is the outwards normal vector.

 The orientation of a d-simplex will induce an orientation of its d-1 subcomplex on the boundary and is called _the induced orientation_.
-For example, a positive orientated triangle will induce the counter clockwise orientation of its three edges.
+For example, a positive orientated triangle will induce the counter-clockwise orientation of its three edges.

 The ordering of vertices will naturally introduce an orientation and will